 The student is the reason for the Catholic school.
 Children and young adults need careful guidance to be able to make morally mature decisions.
 In this area of values, Catholic schools are proven to be of great service to students by effectively teaching the principles of right and wrong.
 Guiding students in decision-making is the most solemn and sensitive area of teaching.

-Seton Catholic School has moved boldly forward in the faithful direction of a Catholic school worthy of its name with strong support from Bishop Richard Lennon and Bishop Anthony M. Pilla (ret.) of the Diocese of Cleveland, diocesan education personnel, local clergy, and experienced principal, Mrs. Karen Alestock.
+Seton Catholic School has moved boldly forward in the faithful direction of a Catholic school worthy of its name with strong support from Bishop Anthony M. Pilla (ret.) of the Diocese of Cleveland, diocesan education personnel, local clergy and religious, and experienced principal, Mrs. Karen Alestock.